Fracture17/ProjectMCodes/README.md

 As well as https://github.com/WhiteTPoison5/brawlback-wiki for more resources

-## Acknowledgements

-Credit to Bird and Syvkal for MakeSD
+Fracture for the C++ Framework and Fudgepop for tutorials and great code examples

 DukeItOut for GCTRM

-Fracture for the C++ Framework and Fudgepop for tutorials and great code examples
+Bird and Syvkal for MakeSD

 The PMDT and P+DT as well as all those who have contributed code in the Project+ Source